 Americans can buy St Lucia real estate, provided they obtain an Alien Landholding License.
 Alternatively, purchasing pre-approved property in St Lucia through the island’s citizenship by investment program is another option for buying property legally as an American.

-Many Americans already retire in St Lucia through the country’s citizenship by investment program.
+St Lucia is one the Caribbean’s best islands to retire and many Americans already retire in St Lucia through the country’s citizenship by investment program.

 St Lucia is one of the Caribbean’s cheapest islands to live on.
 Estimates from Numbeo suggest a monthly budget of $1,500 to $2,500 is enough for a single person, while a family of four can live on the island with a monthly budget of $2,500 to $4,000.